WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Aut_Mission2.md

-# Mission 2: Configure Action to create an order.
+# Mission 2: Configure Action and create an order.

  **<details><summary>What is Action? <span style="color: orange;">[Optional]</span></summary>**
 An action is a functionality that lets your AI agent connect with external systems so it can perform more